Could Herschel, Earl or Adrian have made the leap from high school to the NFL?

 As a freshman at Texas, Campbell led his team with 928 yards in Darrell Royal’s wishbone after Roosevelt Leaks, an early Heisman favorite in 1974, got hurt.

-Though his career never lived up to all is hopes and dreams, Louisville’s Amobi Okoye, who graduated high school at 16, enjoys the distinction as the youngest player ever drafted in the NFL at 19 years and 10 months when he was selected 10th overall by the Texans in 2007.
+Though his career never lived up to all his hopes and dreams, Louisville’s Amobi Okoye, who graduated from high school at 16, enjoys the distinction as the youngest player ever drafted in the NFL at 19 years and 10 months when he was selected 10th overall by the Texans in 2007.
 He last played for the Cowboys in 2014.

 This year, Virginia Tech linebacker Tremaine Edmunds will be just short of his 20th birthday.